 Eliot Deviation Index

 What if there was a measure of how straight or direct a transit line's routing is?
 Started on May 3, 2022, this research project - the Eliot Deviation Index - provided an answer to this important question.
 It measures the ratio between the distance and the displacement of any public transit route.
+The project works to create a comparative measurement that equally serves agencies of all different sizes.

 Definition